 New York, New York

-Seeking strategies to optimize an anti-tumor immune response in breast cancer patients.
+Improving response to immunotherapy in breast cancer patients.

 Immunotherapy is a treatment strategy that utilizes the body’s immune defenses to fight off disease.
 Immune checkpoint blockade (ICB) is an innovative cancer treatment that uses a class of drugs known as immune checkpoint inhibitors that are designed to help the immune system recognize, target, and destroy cancerous cells.
 This treatment strategy has been effective in patients with melanoma, lung, and other cancers, but has not been very effective for most breast cancers.
 The BCRF-supported research of Drs.
 Wolchok and Merghoub focuses on both developing new immune-based strategies and improving response to existing immunotherapies in breast cancer.

 Previously, Drs.
 Wolchok and Merghoub found that combining ICB with radiation therapy improves anti-tumor responses.
 The team has now shown that combining ICB with the chemotherapy cyclophosphamide also enhances anti-tumor responses in several preclinical models.
 To continue this work, they developed a liquid-based platform to study changes in T cells—a type of immune cell that plays a central role in the immune response—in small amounts of blood.
 This novel technology enables the team to monitor T cells during treatments, assess the efficacy of combinatorial treatments, and determine optimal intervention times.
 The team has also developed a system to monitor immune and tumor cells simultaneously to understand what happens during tumor growth and in response to ICB.